ESCOMP/CMEPS/doc/source/esmflds.rst

   * ``<filename>``: read in corresponding full pathname

 Fractional normalization is needed to improve the accuracy field exchanges between ice and ocean and atmosphere.
-Consider a case where two ice cells of equal area underlie a single atmosphere cell completely.
-The mapping weight of each ice cell generated offline would be 0.5 in this case and if ice temperatures of -1.0 and -2.0 in the two cells respectively were mapped to the atmosphere grid, a resulting ice temperature on the atmosphere grid of -1.5 would result.

 Consider now the case where one cell has an ice fraction of 0.3 and the other has a fraction of 0.5.
 Mapping the ice fraction to the atmospheric cell results in a value of 0.4.
 If the same temperatures are mapped in the same way, a temperature of -1.5 results which is reasonable, but not entirely accurate.
 Because of the relative ice fractions, the weight of the second cell should be greater than the weight of the first cell.